dgnsrekt/aw-crud/README.md

 # Aw, crud!
-A variety of CRUD applications.
+A variety of Full-Stack CRUD applications built with django and react.